Forex Basics

 4.USDCHF - US Dollar versus Swiss franc

-Forex Currency Quotes and Pips
+FX Currency Quotes and Pips

 Brokers

-Because most retail traders cannot afford this amount of money, brokers provide these retail traders with leverage.
-Leverage option of 100:1 which is the most commonly used leverage in forex means that traders can borrow from their brokers up to 100 times what they have as their capital, therefore if a trader has $1,000 capital in their account they can borrow up to 100 times this amount which means $1,000 multiplied by 100 is equal to $100,000 and using this leverage a trader with only $1,000 capital can now be able to trade 1 standard lot of 100,000 units of currency.
+Because most retail traders can't afford this amount of money, brokers provide these retail traders with leverage.
+Leverage option of 100:1 which is the most often used leverage in forex means that traders can borrow from their brokers up to 100 times what they have as their capital, henceforth if a trader has $1,000 capital in their account they can borrow up to 100 times this amount which means $1,000 multiplied by 100 is equal to $100,000 and using this leverage a trader with only $1,000 capital can now be able to trade 1 standard lot of 100,000 units of currency.